October Club (Tory Party)

 The October Club was a group of Tory members of Parliament, established after the 1710 general election.
 The Club was active until approximately 1714.
 The group took its name from the strong ale they reportedly drank.

-The group has been characterized as having High Church tendencies.
+The group has been characterised as having High Church tendencies.

+Background

+The 1710 general election produced an overwhelming Tory majority and heralded the return of Robert Harley to high political office as Lord High Treasurer.
+Within a month of the new parliament assembling, however, Tory backbenchers were expressing dissatisfaction Harley's moderate policies.
+After Harley refused to set up an inquiry into the former administration's financial policies, on 5 February 1711 some Tories passed resolutions calling for inquires into suspected financial abuses by the former Whig ministry.